 The pro’s of remote work

-During my first ever remote working job, I’ve been able to earn income to sustain my family, and thanks to the flexibility of my role I managed to marry the love of my life on May 15, 2022.
+Since landing my first ever remote working job, I’ve been able to earn competetive salary, that helps to sustain my family and our quality of life, and thanks to the flexibility of my role I managed to marry the love of my life on May 15!
 The function took place during day, and this didn’t interrupt my night working duties!

 By working remotely, I find that I face less distractions at home compared to onsite jobs where colleagues would start up conversations that would distract me and prevent me from getting work done.